-If a dissertation is being marketed by a commercial enterprise and a grant by a public-body donor was awarded to offset the printing costs, an extra two copies must be submitted to the University Library for exchange purposes.
+If a dissertation is distributed by a commercial enterprise and a grant by a public-body donor was awarded to offset the printing costs, an extra two copies must be submitted to the University Library for exchange purposes.

 Technical requirements: The microfiche must be produced on the basis of an original dissertation print supplied by the candidate to the producer.
 Please note that all information listed on the sample title page (see general) must be included.
 The following standards must be observed: DIN 19054 (microplan film, microfiche), DIN 19051 (test card), and DIN 19070 (durability).

 A microfiche sheet has a header for the title and an array of 98 images (reduction factor no higher that ×24).
 The header must contain the following information: author, title, location and name of university, year of defense, university department; and pagination.
 Please mind using the correct name of your academic department, see Academic Departments.
 In the last part oft the header the number of microfiche sheets is depicted (see example).